-WebSphere InterChange Server migration converts WebSphere InterChange Server maps into WebSphere Process Server maps.
+WebSphere InterChange Server or WebSphere Business Integration Server Express migration converts WebSphere InterChange Server or WebSphere Business Integration Server Express maps into WebSphere Process Server maps.
 Two output maps are generated: the business graph map and the business object map.
 The business graph map calls the business object map as a submap.
-All the business graph maps are identical, except for their name and the name of the submap they call.
+All the business graph maps are identical in structure.
+Differences include names, names of the submap they call, or ASI information on the verb attribute.
 These business graph maps are present only to satisfy the necessary mapping steps that can only be done at the business graph level.
-The business object maps are each unique and are the migrated form of the WebSphere InterChange Server map.
-If the WebSphere InterChange Server input map contains custom messages for the supported WebSphere InterChange Server API log methods, these messages will be converted into a properties file.
+The business object maps are each unique and are the migrated form of the WebSphere InterChange Server or WebSphere Business Integration Server Express map.
+If the WebSphere InterChange Server or WebSphere Business Integration Server Express input map contains custom messages for the supported WebSphere InterChange Server or WebSphere Business Integration Server Express API log methods, these messages will be converted into a properties file.